Office Hours Fall 2013Mondays 1-2 and by appointment. It is best to contact me via e-mail.

 McKee, C., McDaniel, D., Garrett, M. F., Lozoraitis, C., and Mutterperl, M. S. (2013) Articulation rate: Effects of age, fluency, and syntactic structure.
 Revista de logopedia, foniatría y audiología, 33, 55-63.

 Cowart, W. and McDaniel, D. (2012) What kind of a thing is a coordinate?: Qualitative comparison of agreement relations in coordinate and subordinate sentences.
 In Myers, J. (Ed.)
 Grammar and evidence.

 McDaniel, D, McKee, C, & Garrett, M.F.
 (2011) Fluency markers for children's sentence planning: Early and late stage processing.
-Poster presented at the 35th Boston University Conference on Language Development, 2010, to appear in the online Supplement to the Proceedings of the 35th BUCLD.
+Poster presented at the 35th Boston University Conference on Language Development, 2010, online Supplement to the Proceedings of the 35th BUCLD.